A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Open Ad Hoc Teamwork in Fully Observable Environments

 \subsection{Agent Modelling}

-The agent model has to efficiently predict the joint actions of an undetermined and variable number of teammates, due to the openness related to ad hoc teamwork.
+Due to the openness related to ad hoc teamwork, the agent model has to efficiently predict the joint action probability distribution, $\pi^{-i}(.|s_{t}, \theta_{t}^{-i})$, of a variable number of teammates.
 In order to deal with this issue, we implement the agent model as a GNN, and utilise as input the inferred types from the type inference model.
 This GNN-based agent model facilitates an efficient computation of the learner's optimal action value estimate, as we will see in Section~\ref{sec:GPLActionSelection}.

 While the agent model assumes that the teammates choose their actions independently, it models the potential effect that teammates have on each other by using the Relational Forward Model (RFM) architecture~\citep{DBLP:conf/iclr/TacchettiSMZKRG19}.
 As in other GNN models, RFM contains message passing operations, which enables improved reasoning regarding the relations between nodes in a graph.
 Furthermore, RFM has been demonstrated to be accurate in predicting the likelihood of agents' next actions ~\citep{DBLP:conf/iclr/TacchettiSMZKRG19}.